 If I am applying as a first year student although I have already started university elsewhere, do I still have to provide my current university grades?

 Yes.
 We require all academic records from the last 2-3 years of your education.
-If you are transferring to Jacobs University, we will be particularly interested in knowing how well you have done at your current institution, and why you are now interested in transferring to Jacobs University.
+If you are transferring to Constructor University, we will be particularly interested in knowing how well you have done at your current institution, and why you are now interested in transferring to Constructor University.
 If have not had the chance to sit through any exams/assessments at your current university, then you should be prepared to present some type of evaluation from your professors, which contains information about your performance at university level.

 What do I do if I do not hear from you after submitting my Common Application?